MiltonDJC/qr-component-fm/README.md

 ### What I learned

-The most important thing I learned was to control the size of the elements using absolute measurements instead of relative measurements
-When I used relative measurements, it was difficult to control the sizes of the container and the position of the elements
+The most important thing I learned was to control the size of the elements using absolute measurements instead of relative measurements.
+When I used relative measurements, it was difficult to control the sizes of the container and the position of the elements.

 ### Continued development

-For futures project I want to get better using relative measurements
+For futures project I want to get better using relative measurements.

 ## Author